 To save time, many trailers employ the use of a narrator or voiceover.
 A picture may paint a thousand words, but some well done “telescoping” with a few spoken lines can save you from having to spend those precious seconds on lots of unnecessary exposition.
 Using a title card, in a mere few seconds you can set the time and place.
 You’re now free to introduce characters, present the plot, and hit the movie’s highlights.

-Music plays a huge part in setting the trailer’s tone.
+Film plays a huge part in setting the trailer’s tone.
 A dark screen with a simple bassline or single piano note, along with a character exclaiming something like: “It was supposed to be easy,” can get the audience’s ears to perk up, rousing questions like: “What was supposed to be easy?”
 “What went wrong?” and “Why does the voice sound so worried?”

-Change the music to a slide whistle or kazoo, and the audience can already tell the character off-screen is probably some kind of dope who got themselves into another spot of trouble.
-Change the music yet again and the same five or six seconds can set the scene for a bank heist gone wrong, or another failed scheme by our hapless hero.
+Change the film to a slide whistle or kazoo, and the audience can already tell the character off-screen is probably some kind of dope who got themselves into another spot of trouble.
+Change the film yet again and the same five or six seconds can set the scene for a bank heist gone wrong, or another failed scheme by our hapless hero.
 All it took was a different instrument.

 The genre – thriller or comedy – has been set.
 From that jumping-off point, the director and/or editor who’s making the trailer needs to continue to draw that crowd in by explaining some of what went wrong, highlighting or foreshadowing the consequences arising from what happened, and then hint at how the situation is resolved.